Create an HTML Button in Canvas

 - Not all HTML is accepted by Canvas.

-- All customization must meet WCAG Level A and Level AA compliance.
+- All customizations must meet WCAG Level A and Level AA compliance.

-- HTML code must be written with perfectly for it to work.
+- HTML code must be written perfectly for it to work.

 - Enter replacement text exactly where placeholders appear in the copied code.